The library has functions and variables designed to make it easy for

 terminates the program.
 If we were going to make some other library

-calls before passing the error code to strerror
+calls before passing the error code to strerror, we'd have to

 save it in a local variable instead, because those other library